 Shiv Kumar Sharma pursued tabla and vocal music till the age of 13 under the mentorship of his father Uma Dutt Sharma.
 Thereafter, Shiv Kumar Sharma started his musical journey afresh with Santoor only to fulfill his father’s wishes who wanted him to take up the instrument as his full-time career.
 Eventually, he was able to put the little-known musical instrument on the world stage.
 His demise has created a void in the world of Indian classical music.
 But his music will remain immortal - inspiring and showing the guiding light for Indian classical music pursuers till eternity.

-Today, as we bid adieu to Pandit Shiv Kumar Sharma, here is a humble attempt to reiterate his musical journey.
+Today, as we bid adieu to Pandit Shiv Kumar Sharma an Indian santoor player, here is a humble attempt to reiterate his musical journey.
 The expanse of his work is unfathomable.
 It would be audacious to even try to graph it.

 Shiv Kumar Sharma is not just another exponent of classical music.
 Rather, he gave the genre of music a completely new dimension.
 Santoor was just a trapezoid box that had originated in Persia and played in Kashmir.

-Shivkumar Sharma’s initiation and growth as a santoor player
+Shivkumar Sharma’s initiation and growth as a famous Santoor player in India

 At the age of 13, when Shiv Kumar was introduced to santoor, he was not at all interested in it.
 Yet he took it up to keep his father’s words.